payes/mayastor-e2e/src/tools/extended-test-framework/README.md

 The cluster should have at least 4 worker nodes.

-One node should be reserved for the ETFW actors, by applying the node label:
+One node should be reserved for the ETFW actors, by applying the node taint:

-	openebs.io/role=mayastor-e2e
+	openebs.io/role=mayastor-e2e:NoExecute

 and by removing the label